 Cleavers - Gallium aparine

 Cleavers got its name from its tendency to stick to hair and clothing.
-It is also called sticky willy, and catchweed, and bedstraw.
+It is also called sticky willy, catchweed, and bedstraw.
 There are tiny, hooked hairs on the stems and leaves, much like hook and loop tape.
 It is edible when cooked.
-In traditional medicine it has been used as a poultice, and as a tea.
+In traditional medicine it has been used as a poultice for burns, eczema, psoriasis, bites, and stings.
+As a tea it has been used for throat complaints, as a diuretic, and for cystitis.

-Studies have shown that Gallium aparine has good antioxidant potential.
+Studies have shown that Galium aparine has good antioxidant potential.
+Its secondary metabolites are coumarins, iridoids, and flavonoids.
 It shows antimicrobial activity against microorganisms and especially high antifungal activity.
-It exhibits significant anticancer effects against lung cancer.
-1
+It exhibits significant anticancer effects against lung cancer.1 Studies attest to the antifungal activities of cleavers against S. aureus, P. aeruginosa and C. albicans, which are highly sensitive, and B. subtilis which is moderately sensitive.
+2

 Tincture Dosing is 3-5 ml 3 times a day.
 1 ml is about 25 drops.
 Start slowly as allergies and intolerances are always possible.